DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 	cd DATAGerry-docker

 .. note::
-	We recommend to use always the latest tag version.
+	We recommend always to use the latest tag version.

-3. SSL (optional)
+3. Configure SSL (optional)

 If you like to use SSL, copy your SSL certificate and key to: